hashicorp/vault/website/source/docs/configuration/index.html.md

   duration for tokens and secrets.
 This is specified using a label suffix like `"30s"` or `"1h"`.

-- `ui` `(bool: false, Enterprise-only)` – Enables the built-in web UI.
-Once enabled, the UI will be available to browsers at the standard Vault address.
-  This UI will be available on all listeners (address + port) at the `/ui` path.
+- `ui` `(bool: false, Enterprise-only)` – Enables the built-in web UI, which is available on all listeners (address + port) at the `/ui` path.
+Browsers accessing the standard Vault API address will automatically redirect there.
 This can also be provided via the environment variable `VAULT_UI`.

 [storage-backend]: /docs/configuration/storage/index.html
 [listener]: /docs/configuration/listener/index.html